 As is typical for most master’s degree the minimum admission requirement for the informatics masters is a bachelor’s degree from an accredited university.
 It is also common practice to be expected to show proof of potential for success at graduate level by submitting your GMAT or GRE scores or to have a prior graduate degree from an accredited university.

 Who Should Consider a Master’s in Informatics?

 Most of the people considering an informatics masters will already be working in their chosen profession and will have a few years of experience clocked away.
-Developing skills in informatics is an excellent way of moving up the career ladder, as today most organisation are suffering from a severe lack of data and information specialists.
+Developing skills in informatics is an excellent way of moving up the career ladder, as today most organization are suffering from a severe lack of data and information specialists.
 This program will provide the tools to ensure that information and communication technologies are being applied to the business in the most effective and successful ways.